schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ❌ Requires careful design to avoid tight coupling
 - ❌ Central state object can become large

+**Update**: All legacy gui_vars and distributed state patterns have been fully removed from the codebase.

 ---

 ## ADR-003: Mixed State Access Patterns